 Since inception, Apexigen has devoted substantially all of its resources to performing research and development activities in support of its product development and licensing efforts.
 Apexigen does not have any products approved for sale and has not generated any revenue from product sales.
 Apexigen has funded its operations primarily through the issuance of convertible preferred stock as well as through proceeds from license agreements and borrowings under a debt arrangement.
-Apexigen has raised \$157.6 million in gross proceeds through the issuance of convertible preferred stock.
-Apexigen has incurred net losses each year since inception.
-Apexigen's net losses were \$24.1 million and \$28.9 million during 2020 and 2021, respectively.
-Apexigen's net losses were \$6.5 million and \$9.0 million for the three months ended March 31, 2021 and 2022, respectively.
+Apexigen's net losses were \$7.0 million and \$8.1 million for the three months ended June 30, 2021 and 2022, respectively, and \$13.5 million and \$17.1 million for the six months ended June 30, 2021 and 2022.
 Apexigen expects to continue to incur significant losses for the foreseeable future.
-As of March 31, 2022, Apexigen had an accumulated deficit of \$153.8 million.
+As of June 30, 2022, Apexigen had an accumulated deficit of \$161.9 million.

-Apexigen expects its operating expenses to increase significantly as Apexigen continues to discover, develop, seek regulatory approvals for and prepare for potential commercialization of Apexigen's product candidates, in particular to advance sotiga into additional and potentially registration-enabling clinical trials and advance the clinical development of APX601.
+Apexigen expects its operating expenses to increase significantly as Apexigen continues to discover, develop, seek regulatory approvals for and prepare for potential commercialization of Apexigen's product candidates, in particular to advance sotiga into additional and potentially registrationenabling clinical trials and advance APX601 into clinical development.
 Apexigen's net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of its clinical trials and its expenditures on other research and development activities.

-Apexigen will need substantial additional funding, in addition to the net proceeds of the Transaction, to support its continuing operations and to pursue its long-term development strategy.
+Apexigen will need substantial additional funding, in addition to the net proceeds of the Business Combination and the PIPE Investment, to support its continuing operations and to pursue its long-term development strategy.
 Apexigen may seek additional funding through the issuance of Apexigen's common stock, other equity or debt financings or collaborations or partnerships with other companies.
 The amount and timing of Apexigen's future funding requirements will depend on many factors, including the pace and results of its clinical development efforts for its product candidates and other research, development, manufacturing, and commercial activities.

-Legacy Apexigen was incorporated in Delaware in 2010, the year Legacy Apexigen was spun off from Epitomics, Inc. ("Epitomics"), which was a California-based biotechnology company that was acquired by Abcam PLC ("Abcam") in 2012.
-Legacy Apexigen was spun off from Epitomics to focus on the discovery, development and commercialization of humanized monoclonal antibody therapeutics.
+Apexigen was incorporated in Delaware in 2010, the year Apexigen was spun off from Epitomics, Inc. ("Epitomics"), which was a Californiabased biotechnology company that was acquired by Abcam PLC ("Abcam") in 2012.
+Apexigen was spun off from Epitomics to focus on the discovery, development and commercialization of humanized monoclonal antibody therapeutics.
 Apexigen is headquartered in San Carlos, California.